There are many different podcast hosting platforms and it can be difficult to decide which one to go with…

-You can see in the graphic above that there are many other places people listen to podcasts.
+You can see in the graphic there are many other places people listen to podcasts.
 Many of the popular apps like Overcast and Castbox use Apple Podcasts as their source of shows, which is why it is so important.

 All of the best podcast hosting platforms will help you with these steps, but we also have a podcast directory guide that should help you get started as well.

 Recommended Complementary Services

 Here’s a handful of useful services that I recommend for podcasters.
 You can also check out the full list of podcasting resources.